Janani-Balakrishnan/AI-Agents/FleetManagement_CEO_Chatbot/README.md

 python insert_dummy_data.py

-This script will create collections like tripplanners and add sample records.
+This script will create collections like trips and add sample records.

 4️⃣ Run the Chatbot